What is Reflective Glass?

 1. Tinted Glass

-Tinted glass offers similar benefits to reflective glass while addressing some of its drawbacks, such as bird collision risks.
+Tinted glass offers similar benefits as reflective glass while addressing some of its drawbacks, such as bird collision risks.

 2. Low-E Glass